 Together they are promoting Dutch literature through increased availability and quality of translations, and a recent paper suggests that the number of translated Dutch titles is increasing, though translation still remains difficult and very restricted.

-It is a sad reality that without fluency in Dutch our accessibility to native literature is confined and dictated by the decisions of others: most notably those in charge of grants, thus running the risk of reflecting a more commercial than creative incentive.
+It is a sad reality that unless you are fluent in Dutch, your access to native literature is restricted and dictated by the decisions of others: most notably those in charge of grants.
+This runs the risk of reflecting a more commercial rather than a creative incentive.

 Though he wrote it in 1899, you can see why Georg Brandes once described translation as a “lamentable necessity” for authors working with smaller languages.

-It seems to be even more of a hurdle, surprise surprise, for female Dutch writers: between 1998 and 2018, 36% of translated titles were from female authors and 64% from men.
+It seems to be even more of a hurdle, surprise surprise, for female Dutch writers: between 1998 and 2018, only 36% of translated titles were by female authors.

 In 2014, just 20% of translated fiction was written by female Dutch writers, rising to 37% in 2018.
 An increase, yes, but still a huge gender imbalance, and most likely not the only issue of representation.